josephManzambi/dam-ga/README.md

 - Access denied when assuming role:
   - Check the OIDC trust policy and that the role ARN matches.
 Ensure audience and subject conditions align with your org’s GitHub settings.
 - Baseline invalid error:
   - The validator requires a non-empty `engines` object and at least one of `parameters`, `clusterParameters`, or `exports` per engine.
+Also warns on duplicate exports, orphan severity references, and non-standard levels (still allowed unless enforced downstream).
 Fix structural issues and re-run.
+- Exit code 3 (unknown severity failure):
+  - Add missing severity mappings or drop the `--fail-on-unknown-severity` flag if intentional during baseline evolution.
 - “previous configuration is in progress” on remediation:
   - Re-run later; the script includes backoff but may need time after prior changes.
 - Default parameter groups: